akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 between reception of `Passivate` and termination of the entity.
 Such buffered messages are thereafter delivered to a new incarnation of the entity.

+### Automatic Passivation

+The entities can be configured to be automatically passivated if they haven't received a message for a while using the `akka.cluster.sharding.passivate-idle-entity-after` setting, or by explicitly setting `ClusterShardingSettings.passivateIdleEntityAfter` to a suitable time to keep the actor alive.
+Note that only messages sent through sharding are counted, so direct messages to the `ActorRef` of the actor or messages that it sends to itself are not counted as activity.
+By default automatic passivation is disabled.

 <a id="cluster-sharding-remembering"></a>
 ## Remembering Entities